 Assisted Living Facility in Crookston, MN

-Most include full baths and kitchenettes or kitchens.
 Our professional staff of nurses and other qualified caregivers provides personalized services ranging from light daily tasks to assistance with mobility, dressing, bathing and grooming.
 Medication management and medical assistance are available, as are spiritual care, recreational and social activities, and transportation.
-Public means of transportation can be arranged, including the bus and R&L Transport.
 With assisted living, you can continue to enjoy independence while also giving yourself and your family the priceless gift of peace of mind.

 Services and amenities include:

-- Beautifully landscaped grounds with many walking areas, raised vegetable gardens, flower beds, rooftop terraces, outdoor patio with patio swing
+- Beautifully landscaped grounds with many walking paths, raised vegetable gardens, flower beds, rooftop terraces, outdoor patio with patio swing

 - 24-hour, CPR-certified nursing staff available